kgeorgieva/cilib.github.com/docs/user/cascadeNetwork.md

 corresponding to the new weights.
 These new dimensions are given an initial value of "Not a Number" to indicate that they need to be initialised by another EnvironmentChangeResponseStrategy.

-- InitialiseNaNElements: a EnvironmentChangeResponseStrategy that initialises any dimensions within particles that hold the value "Not a Number".
+- InitialiseNaNElements: an EnvironmentChangeResponseStrategy that initialises any dimensions within particles that hold the value "Not a Number".
 Elements in the particle's position vector are randomly initialised within that dimension's boundaries.
 Elements in the particle's best position vector are set to the same value of the corresponding element in the position vector.
 Elements in the velocity